3DLT: History

 In mid-2014, 3DLT and PieceMaker announced plans to collaborate and share content, technology and in-store marketing and production.
 In particular, the company was promoting 3-D printing kiosks made by Piecemaker that used its designs in retail stores.

 3DLT had recently partnered to offer 3D printed products with Amazon.com as a new pilot program in Amazon's new 3D printing category, 3DLT w Amazon.
-It worked with Amazon, says the Cincinnatii Journal, to help "Amazon pioneer a new division for 3-D-printed products."
+It worked with Amazon, says the Cincinnati Journal, to help "Amazon pioneer a new division for 3-D-printed products."

 In June 2014, 3DLT also participated in the Dark Horse Competition in Silicon Valley.
 Later that same year, 3DLT signed a licensing agreement with Big Tent Entertainment to design, sell and manufacture 3D printed products based on the character Domo-kun.
 Around the same time, 3DLT also launched its Rakuten store of 3D printable products ranging from fashion jewelry to home decor and tech accessories.

 As 2015 began, 3DLT announced partnership with Sears to ship custom manufactured items "from jewelry to home furnishings" through Sears' e-commerce website.

 The company closed operations on 31 December 2015 after a decision from 3DLT's board of directors.